a7med3ouda/TimerApp/README.md

 My name is Ahmed Ouda .. i work as full stack web developer <3

-this project has no license to be used .. it is completely open source and u can re-use the code
+This project has no license to be used .. it is completely open source and u can re-use the code

 We welcome anyone who wants to work on the development of the project